kevindewalt/oldkevindewalt.github.io/start/index.md

 {% include signup_form.html %}

-This site is for B2B SaaS apps.
+This site is for founders, customer success &amp; onboarding specialists at B2B SaaS apps.

 Here you'll learn about the concierge onboarding movement, how SaaS companies are using it to learn what their customers want and double (or greater) their trial-to-paid conversion.